Need some Chinese learning activities for your kids ASAP? Here they are: 35+ EASIEST, low-prep activity ideas that you can do at home today!!!

 7. Hot and cold hiding game

-My kids LOVE to hide things and then we have to find where they are! 越来越热,越来越冷 / 越來越熱,越來越冷 (yuè lái yuè rè, yuè lái yuè lěng / hotter and hotter, colder and colder) are clues to whether you are closer or farther from the hidden object!
+Since kids love to hide things and make us find them, you can turn that joy into a Chinese learning game! 越来越热,越来越冷 / 越來越熱,越來越冷 (yuè lái yuè rè, yuè lái yuè lěng / hotter and hotter, colder and colder) are clues to whether you are closer or farther from the hidden object.

 Easy activities for Chinese Character reading practice

-These simple, low-prep activities have helped both my son and daughter remember Chinese characters!
+These simple, low-prep activities have helped my son and daughter memorize Chinese characters.

 1. Post-It Note Chinese word matching

-I think most of us have post-it notes at home, and they can be easily turned into word-matching games!
+If you have Post-it notes at home, they can be easily turned into word-matching games!

 2. Dot sticker Chinese word matching

-See 25+ Chinese Dot Sticker Learning Activities for more examples!
+Dot stickers can be easily transformed into Chinese character-matching activities.
+See 30 Chinese Dot Sticker Learning Activities for more examples.

 3. Trace Chinese characters with small objects